-The following chart shows the Coast Guard's Physical Fitness requirements for serving on these elite teams:
+The following chart shows the Coast Guard's physical fitness requirements for serving on these elite teams:

 |Men||Push-ups||Sit & reach|

-More USCG Special Training Articles:
+More USCG Special Training articles:

-Other related Coast Guard Fitness Articles:
+Other related Coast Guard fitness articles:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
 To contact Stew with your comments and questions, e-mail him at email@example.com.

 Want to Learn More About Military Life?